 By telling someone, or ‘coming out’, they’re taking the first steps in accepting themselves, and taking back some ownership of who they are.
 It’s often a very hard step for them to take, because they’re probably very worried they’re going to be rejected or hated for being this way.

 By admitting their feelings and opening up to you, they’re making it possible for you to show them you love them and accept them as they are.
 If you can do that, it will make this process much easier for them.

 Common feelings parents have when their teenager comes out

-It’s normal to feel a lot of different things when your child admits they are questioning their sexuality or gender.
+It’s normal to feel a lot of different things when your child admits they are questioning their sexuality.
 Some parents feel guilt, shame, embarrassment, denial, doubt or worry.
 That’s normal.
 So is feeling acceptance, joy, or happiness.

 There is no right or wrong way to feel, but it’s important to understand and think about what you’re feeling, and why.

 Things you may be feeling include:

 - being afraid for your child’s safety, or how they’ll be treated